 If you’re looking to see peak fall colors, mid-October is the best time to plan your 2017 visit to the Roanoke Valley in Virginia’s Blue Ridge Mountains, according to the Virginia Department of Forestry and the weather team at WDBJ7.

-The region is projected to reach peak fall color around October 10-25, which is somewhat earlier compared to previous autumn seasons.
+The region is projected to reach peak fall color from mid to late October.

 We’re already starting to see a few colors in the trees around Virginia’s Blue Ridge as we transition to fall.